Airbnb is canceling one-night Halloween bookings to prevent house parties

 “In the midst of a generational crisis, all of us have a role to play in protecting public health and slowing the spread of COVID-19,” Airbnb said.
 “That includes platforms like Airbnb, and we are committed to doing our part in particular to try and stop large gatherings.”

 The change took effect on Oct.
 2, four weeks ahead of the holiday weekend — which will see a full moon on Halloween night.
-Airbnb did not immediately respond to request for comment about how many bookings would be canceled under the new rule.
+A spokesperson for Airbnb declined to comment about how many bookings would be canceled under the new rule.

 Last Halloween, a party at a Bay Area Airbnb rental left five people dead.
 Airbnb CEO Brian Chesky said in November 2019 that the company would begin to take steps to ban “party houses.”